8ctopus/sciter-sandbox/README.md

 npx xo (--fix) [file1 file2]
 ```

-Note: without files, xo automatically finds the files to lint.
+_Note_: without files, xo automatically finds the files to lint.

 ## add sandbox to your project